 often imagine clinics full of lavishly-coiffed individuals willingly letting their hair be plucked out for the benefit of strangers.

-operation is you: the donor hair comes from areas of your own head where it is more abundant than the places it is needed – in cases of Male Pattern Baldness, the places with the strongest growth are typically anywhere but the front and the crown.
+operation is you: the donor hair comes from areas of your own head where it is more abundant than the places it is needed in cases of Male Pattern Baldness, the places with the strongest growth are typically anywhere but the front and the crown.
 Genetic hair loss affects the top of the scalp so donor areas tend to be at the back of the head or sometimes the sides.

 what he describes as a trend for “over-harvesting”.
 Writing on his website’s blog, he states that this has become “a worrisome habit of many novice FUE hair transplant clinics.”

 , and describes one of the most popular hair transplant method currently available.
 In a nutshell, thousands of hairs are taken from the back of the head and individually re-implanted where they are needed.
 In the hands of a skilled surgeon, the replanted hair will continue to grow.

 .
 For a start, Dr Umar complains that the 10,000 hair follicles moved around the patient’s head were simply too many, and led to “scars, a depleted donor source, and aesthetically poor results.”
 The man wasn’t helped, says Dr Umar, by the fact that many of the implanted hairs failed to grow.

 does perhaps explain why he is so vehemently against the over-harvesting of head hair.
 Dr Umar champions the idea of using body and facial hair as donor hair instead, and has developed several tools and techniques to assist his work in this area.
 Using his patented UGraft procedure

-While hair transplants are certainly better than they once were, they do come with a price tag of around £5,000 – more still in big-name western clinics but significant less if you shop around and participate in a spot of medical tourism in places like Turkey and India.
+While hair transplants are certainly better than they once were, they do come with a price tag of around £5,000 more still in big-name western clinics but significant less if you shop around and participate in a spot of medical tourism in places like Turkey and India.
 They are also not recommended for people under 25.

 Hair loss treatment first

-Following guidance from their hair transplant surgeon, what many men with genetic hair loss do is to first undertake a bespoke hair loss treatment course for at least six months before the operation, to see if they can boost the number of hairs on their head.
+featuring one or both of the only MHRA licensed and FDA approved medications for at least six months before the operation, to see if they can boost the number of hairs on their head.
 In some cases, the men turn out to be so impressed with the results that they cancel the operation and continue with their pharmaceutical treatment instead.

 The argument that ditching the transplant in favour of this type of regime will turn out to be more expensive in the long run quickly flounders when people realise that the products that form the backbone of a hair loss treatment course need to be taken on an ongoing basis after a transplant, too.

 which causes thinning hair by attacking the follicles around the top of the scalp in men with a genetic predisposition to male hair loss will continue to attack the old non-transplanted hairs just as ruthlessly as it did before the op.
-It is only clinically-proven treatments that can address this.
+It is currently only clinically-proven treatments that can address this.